Consensys/doc.ethsigner/docs/HowTo/Transactions/Make-Transactions.md

 Returns the account address with which EthSigner is signing transactions.
 That is, the account of the [signing key](../../Concepts/Overview.md).

-Returns multiple accounts if multiple signers are configured.
+Returns multiple accounts, if multiple signers are configured.

 ### Parameters